NormB/colima-services/tests/NEW_TESTS_SUMMARY.md

 ## Conclusion

-These extended test suites significantly enhance the testing infrastructure of the Colima Services project, providing:
+These extended test suites significantly enhance the testing infrastructure of the DevStack Core project, providing:
 - **+40 new test cases** across critical services
 - **Comprehensive coverage** of advanced features
 - **Observability validation** for the monitoring stack